keelancook/minimal/_posts/2018-08-15-but-i-tell-you-love-your-enemies.md

 ---
-title: "\"But I tell you, love your enemies...\""
+title: "But I tell you, love your enemies..."
 date: "2018-08-15"

 tags: